About Rural Key Person

 This is payable in addition to the monthly benefit, to assist in recovery and rehabilitation costs such as buying a wheelchair, prosthetic devices, and house and car modifications which we consider necessary.
 The maximum payment is six times the monthly benefit.

-A lump sum of three times the monthly benefit if you die while on a claim.
+A lump sum of three times the monthly benefit will be paid if you die.

 Recurring claim benefit